 To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site.
 Learn more

 Video doorbells are a fantastic addition to your home security setup.
-Also known as smart or connected doorbells, they hook up to your smartphone and, when someone rings the bell, you get an alert on your phone, followed by a live video feed of your visitor and the option for two-way audio.
-In other words, you can see them, but they can’t see you, and you can both talk to and hear each other.
-Some also have motion sensors, giving you an alert as soon as someone approaches your front door.
-A few even have fancy features such as face recognition or parcel recognition, so you can see if a courier has left a delivery on your step.
+Also known as smart or connected doorbells, they hook up to your smartphone and, when someone presses the button, you get an alert, followed by a live video feed of your visitor and the option to talk to them via an app.

 Best video doorbell: At a glance